BA (Hons), PGDip Psychotherapist

 My aim is to help you make sense of your world and live a more satisfying life.

 I work in private practice in the City of London and am registered with the UK Council for Psychotherapy (UKCP) and the British Association of Counselling and Psychotherapy (BACP).
 I abide by their codes of ethical standards and confidentiality.
-I also work as a psychotherapist in the Trauma Unit at the Tavistock and Portman NHS Foundation Trust.
+I have also worked as a psychotherapist in the Trauma Unit at the Tavistock and Portman NHS Foundation Trust.

 Psychotherapy is a talking treatment for the mind using psychological methods instead of medical ones.